nihil21/custom-svm/README.md

         sol = cvxopt.solvers.qp(P, q, G, h, A, b)
 ```
- The support vectors can be get exploting the variable `sol`, which are those with positive Lagrangian multipliers.
+ The support vectors can be get exploiting the variable `sol`, which are those with positive Lagrangian multipliers.

  ```python
         lambdas = np.ravel(sol['x'])